 About Us

-Susan Deliss is principally a textiles dealer and designer, with her own range of textiles sold all over the world.
-Her interior decorating work is thoughtful, original, beautiful and comfortable.
-She is knowledgeable about the practical aspects of making a home and happy to roll up her sleeves to go on site, but don't expect her to produce computer drawings - as much as possible, Susan's work is considered and judged by eye.
+Susan is very knowledgeable about the practical aspects of making a home and is happy to roll up her sleeves to go on site, but don't expect her to produce many computer drawings - as much as possible, Susan's work is considered and judged by eye.
 Susan excels at combining colour and pattern, artwork, furniture and textiles.

 What services do you provide?